Máxima (magazine): History and profile

 As of 2015 Sofia Lucas was the editor-in-chief of Máxima.
 The magazine publishes a list of Women of the Year.
 The major topics for the monthly are fashion and beauty, but it also covers all women-related news.
 In March 2015 the magazine organized an exhibition, 100 Homens Sem Prenceitos: Um Passo Pela Igualidade (Portuguese: 100 Men without Prejudices: A Step for Equality), to mark International Women's Day.
 In the event leading Portuguese men from different fields, including Simão Morgado, Ruben Alves and Tomás Barroso, were photographed wearing women's shoes to increase awareness about women's rights and to financially support for breast cancer research.
 The photos were exhibited at Lisbon's Centro Cultural de Belém.

+Máxima ceased publication in June 2020 due to low circulation figures.

 Circulation

 In 1995 Máxima was the fifth best-selling women's magazine in Portugal with a circulation of 49,000 copies.
 The magazine sold 59,000 copies in 2007.
 The monthly had a circulation of 57,397 copies in 2010 and 52,618 copies in 2011.
 Máxima sold 45,787 copies in 2012.
+Its 2019 circulation was 20,866 copies.